 A tool to transfer wealth to the next generation at a lower tax cost.

 Earlier in the decade, the IRS scrutinized and challenged a few FLPs.
 But in the last few years, tax courts have issued some notable and favorable rulings on behalf of such partnerships.
-As income taxes could soon rise for the wealthiest Americans, and as President Obama’s budget calls for the estate tax to be restored at 45% next year for estates worth more than $3.5 million ($7 million for couples), families with business might want to look into FLPs.2
+As income taxes could soon rise for the wealthiest Americans, and as President Obama’s budget calls for the estate tax to be restored at 45% next year for estates worth more than $3.5 million ($7 million for couples), families with business or investment property might want to look into FLPs.2

-The FLP structure.
+The Family Limited Partnership structure.

 What does this mean?
-Basically, it means that the couple has relinquished ownership of 1-99% of the assets in the partnership, but still controls 100% of these assets.
+Basically, it means that the couple has relinquished ownership of 1-99% of the assets in the partnership, but the limited partner still controls 100% of these assets.
 The limited partners (the kids) have no voice when it comes to running the business.
 The parents always control 100% of the FLP assets because they are the general partners.
 (The children would only become general partners upon the death of both parents.)3

-What the FLP accomplishes.
+What the FLP accomplishes

 Let’s present a hypothetical example, in which parents (general partners) gift a limited partnership interest and give up ownership of 75% of assets within the partnership.
 This 75% of assets is now outside of their taxable estates.
 All future appreciation of these assets will also occur outside of their taxable estates.
 Yes, they have made a gift to their kids, so here comes a gift tax – but the general partners can use the unified gift and estate tax credit to pay it off.3